 Explore the treasures of this colonial-yet-cosmopolitan city.

-As the second-oldest European-founded city in the Americas, San Juan is the beating heart of history and culture in Puerto Rico.
+As the oldest European-founded city in the Americas, San Juan is the beating heart of history and culture in Puerto Rico.
 A place where the Old World meets the new in fascinating ways, San Juan is also a hub of more modern pursuits, including shopping, dining, and nightlife.
 Whether you’re into tropical beaches, historic sites, art museums, salsa music, or something else entirely, you’ll find it in San Juan.

 Take a look at some of the must-see attractions in this Caribbean jewel.

 Explore the Forts of Old San Juan